 Click here to download the entire #PeersInThePandemic Campaign Advocacy Guide.

 Click here to access our DropBox folder with all campaign resources.

 COVID-19 has exposed the failure of our health systems to adequately provide the services and care people need.
 As is too often the case in times of crisis, people who use drugs have been particularly at risk as harm reduction services have been closed, defunded or made inaccessible in a pandemic environment.
 This has been particularly troublesome on peer-led programmes as lockdown measures have increased the threat of criminalisation.

 Despite these barriers people who use drugs have looked after each other during the pandemic, providing essential care and services to meet the needs of communities where the state is absent.
 Advocacy by peer-led groups has resulted in some states adopting harm reduction policies championed by the community for decades.
 As we continue to navigate the realities of a COVID-19 environment, it is imperative that these reforms are maintained and expanded during the remainder of the pandemic and beyond.

-#PeersInThePandemic will run from 9 November - 11 December 2020 primarily using social media to amplify our five key policy demands selected based on INPUD's peer-driven research on the impacts of the pandemic on the health and rights of people who use drugs.
+The five demands of our #PeersInThePandemic campaign were selected based on INPUD’s peer-driven research on the impacts of the pandemic on the health and rights of people who use drugs.
 Each week we will highlight a different demand by sharing calls for action and messaging over Facebook, Twitter and Instagram with the goal of influencing advocacy for these peer-driven demands by the broader drug policy and harm reduction communities.